 - Shells fashioned from aircraft-grade aluminum.
 They won’t break if you drop them.

-- 1-year limited warranty with 30-day money-back guarantee if you’re not satisfied.
+- 1-year limited warranty with a 30-day money-back guarantee if you’re not satisfied.

 - They’re not as good at blocking ambient noise as some over-ear headphones.